Holistic approaches to breast cancer surgery

 “This multi-disciplinary approach allows us to develop a collaborative plan that provides the best treatment for the cancer and as well as the best aesthetic outcome,” says Dr. Wong.

-Dr. Maxwell also performs a nipple-sparing mastectomy, which entails maintaining the entire skin of the breast and hiding the scars in the skin lines under the breast to provide the appearance of a normal breast contour.
-“For patients who are not candidates for the nipple-sparing procedure, we can also reconstruct the nipple or refer patients for a 3-D tattoo of the nipple aerola complex,” says Dr. Wong.
+Our breast surgeons also performs a nipple-sparing mastectomy, which entails maintaining the entire skin of the breast and hiding the scars in the skin lines under the breast to provide the appearance of a normal breast contour.
+“For patients who are not candidates for the nipple-sparing procedure, we can also reconstruct the nipple or refer patients for a 3-D tattoo of the nipple areola complex,” says Dr. Wong.